wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/using_docker_secrets.md

 You can create a Docker secret in the Docker environment by using the following command:

 !!!
 Tip
-		Note that in order to use the Docker secrets feature, you must have the swarm mode enabled in your environment.
-If it is not, you can enable it by using the command `docker swarm init`.
+		To use Docker secrets, you must have the `swarm` mode enabled in your environment.
+If it is not already enabled, you can enable it by using the `docker swarm init` command.

-You can use the docker secret create command as given below to create a secret in your docker environment.
+You can use the `docker secret create` command as given below to create a secret in your docker environment.

 ```bash
 echo "dockersecret123456" | docker secret create testdockersecret -